den-sheleh/rails_csv_renderer/README.md

 * *:filename* - Name of file.
 Optional
 * *:csv_options* - Options for CSV generator.
 [Availible options](http://www.ruby-doc.org/stdlib-2.1.2/libdoc/csv/rdoc/CSV.html#method-c-new).
 Optional
 * *:columns* - Array of variables and methods.
-Name of columns will be created based on your translations.
+Title of columns will be created based on your translations.
+In this case you should not define methods in model.
 Optional

 Example